 By Damon Piatek

-Damon Piatek is president of Welke Customs Brokers USA in the City of Tonawanda.
+Damon Piatek is president and CEO of Welke Customs Brokers USA Inc. and a member of the Buffalo Niagara Partnership’s Can-Am Council.